LukaszPasich/love-sandwiches/README.md

 	---
 	__NOTE__

-	Ultimately, I didn't have time/skills to implement the membership purchase functionality that is presented in the wireframes.
+	Ultimately, I didn't have time and skills to implement the membership purchase functionality that is presented in the wireframes.

 	---